 During the early 16th century France became richer and the population grew rapidly.
 Meanwhile, in 1539 the edict of Villers-Cotterets made French the language of legal and official documents instead of Latin.
 Nevertheless many people continued to speak languages like Breton and Occitanian rather than French.

 However in the years 1494-1559 France became embroiled in a series of wars with Italy.
 They only ended with the Treaty of Cateau-Cambresis.

 Meanwhile France was rocked by the Reformation.
-Protestants were martyred in France from 1523 onwards but the repression grew worse after 1540.
-Meanwhile in 1541 Calvinism, a new branch of Protestantism, sprung up in France.
+In 1523 Jean Valliere became the first Protestant martyred in France.
+The persecution of Protestants grew worse after 1540.
+Meanwhile, in 1541 Calvinism, a new branch of Protestantism sprung up in France.

 The worst event during these wars was the St Bartholomew's Day massacre in 1572.
-On that day as many as 3,000 Protestants were murdered in Paris.
+On that day as many as 3,000 Protestants were murdered in Paris by Catholics.
 Similar massacres took place in other French towns and perhaps another 8,000 Protestants died there.

 Then in 1589 King Henry III was assassinated leaving a Protestant, Henry of Navarre heir to the throne of France.
-Many Catholics refused to accept Henri, however and he had to fight for his throne.
+Many Catholics refused to accept Henry, however, and he had to fight for his throne.
 Yet in 1593 he converted to Catholicism and in 1594 he entered Paris.
-Finally in 1598 he issued the Edict of Nantes. this granted the Protestants the right to practice their religion and the right to hold certain fortified towns as security against attack.
+Finally, in 1598 he issued the Edict of Nantes.
+This granted the Protestants the right to practice their religion and the right to hold certain fortified towns as security against attack.